 Rule Of Thirds Grid

-Placing yourself off-center also helps prevent having a distracting background appear in your photos.
+Placing yourself off-centre also helps prevent a distracting background from appearing in your photos.

 Portrait Photography Getting The Pose Right